 At the core, this technology is based on ‘Nano patterning’.
 That means when a coating of this paint is applied to a surface, it forms a pattern of tiny bumps and grooves on that surface so that water and oils can roll down the surface.
 In a nutshell, it is an application of the recently developed Nano-technology.
 The domain of application is so wide that it encompasses everything from clothes and shoes to heavy machinery employed in powerplants.

-Till date, this paint is proved to be useful against rain water, mud, diesel and other oily substances like grease.
-The testing phase is in continuation and company has no plans to offer it as a standard feature on car.
-However the organisation is positive about offering it as an aftermarket solution.
+Till date, this paint is proved to be useful against rainwater, mud, diesel and other oily substances like grease.
+The testing phase is in the continuation and the company has no plans to offer it as a standard feature on the car.
+However, the organization is positive about offering it as an aftermarket solution.

 In addition to the aforesaid aesthetic benefits, other advantages of this self-cleaning car include saving the precious water reserves which are otherwise wasted in washing cars; and the resulting cost savings.

 In order to become commercially viable and successful, the cost of this paint and its service life will play a key role but unfortunately, the exact data about these factors is still not known.
 Considering the success rate of innovations in Nano-technology, it seems that this idea will click very well!

 Read on: Netherlands self-repairing roads >>